tuanha1305/capture-android-sdk/README.md

     - **setShouldShowReviewScreen**: (Boolean) To determine if the document review page should be shown after capture page.
 It defaults to `false`.
     - **setShouldShowInstructionPage**: (Boolean) To determine if the instructions page should be shown before capture page.
 It defaults to `false`.
     - **setShouldShowFlashIcon**: (Boolean) Setting this to true will add a flash toggle button at the top right corner of the screen.
 It defaults to `false`.
-    - **setShouldAddPadding**: (Boolean) Setting this to true will enable extra padding that will added to all images captured using the Document Capture activity.
+    - **setShouldAddPadding**: (Boolean) Setting this to true will enable extra padding that will be added to all images captured using the Document Capture activity.
 It defaults to `true`.
     -  **setCaptureScreenTitleText**: (String) To set the title text that is shown in the document capture page.
     - **setReviewScreenTitleText**: (String) To set the title text that is shown in the Review screen after a document has been captured.
     - **setReviewScreenInstructionText**: (String) To set the instruction text that is shown in the Review screen after a document has been captured.